tomarra/laptopsetup/README.md

   - Launch and apply license
 - Logi Options Plus
   - Launch, sign in to account
-- Magnet
-  - Launch and set to launch at login
 - Microsoft Office Apps
   - Launch Word and Login to Office365
 - Mimestream